-Environment Waikato (EW) are progressing a water allocation variation to their Waikato Regional Plan.
+Waikato Regional Council (WRC) has adopted a water allocation variation to their Waikato Regional Plan.
 The plan identifies the potential for groundwater abstractions to adversely affect surface waterways.
-EW have engaged Pattle Delamore Partners (PDP) to assess the potential effects of groundwater abstractions on surface waterways and to identify criteria through which groundwater abstractions can be classified regarding their potential effects on surface waterways.
+WRC have engaged Pattle Delamore Partners (PDP) to assess the potential effects of groundwater abstractions on surface waterways and to identify criteria through which groundwater abstractions can be classified regarding their potential effects on surface waterways.